-What Is PAWS?
+What is PAWS?

-The emotional and mental distress caused by PAWS can be tough to handle.
-However, if you are aware of the causes and prepare yourself for the symptoms, you will be well-equipped to manage PAWS.
+The emotional and mental distress caused by PAWS can be tough to handle, but if you’re aware of the causes and prepare yourself for the symptoms, you’ll be well-equipped to face them head on.

 - Mood swings